Am0stafa/SMPC-statistical-analysis/README.md

 - Evaluate both against your specific needs

 # Research
-after looking for limitations mentioned in studies and think about how your own work might address these.
-I came out with 3 implementations
+After looking for limitations in previous researches.
+I came out with 3 implementations.
+This project implements secure multi-party computation techniques to enable statistical analysis of survey response data while preserving privacy.

+### Importance of the Research

+In today's data-driven world, ensuring the privacy of individual's data while drawing meaningful insights from aggregated datasets is paramount.
+My solution bridges the gap between data privacy and efficient statistical analysis.
+With the increasing need to conduct surveys and gather feedback while ensuring data confidentiality, the SMPC tools stand as a beacon, demonstrating the possibility of achieving the best of both worlds.

 ## Limitations found and where tried to improve
- - Limited analysis functions - Only simple statistics like sorting and filtering are demonstrated.
+ - Limited analysis functions
+    - Only simple statistics like sorting and filtering are demonstrated.
 More complex analytic workflows are not implemented or tested.
- - No independent security audit - There is no third-party security analysis of the implementation.
+ - No independent security audit
+    - There is no third-party security analysis of the implementation.
 The security claims rely on the system designers' own analysis.
  - The prototype implementation uses a simple client that reads questionnaire data from a CSV file rather than a full client application.
 Evaluating performance with a real client app would be needed.
  - Deployment was tested only on a local network.
 Performance when data miners are geographically distributed is not evaluated.
  - There is no empirical evaluation of the system's performance.
 Metrics like computation time, communication overhead, and scalability should be benchmarked.
  - The system only considers binary yes/no votes.
 Allowing nuanced ratings could provide more useful feedback.

-# Privacy-Preserving Survey Statistics Research

-This project implements secure multi-party computation techniques to enable statistical analysis of survey response data while preserving privacy.

 ## Overview